 Depending on what CRM you choose, the possibilities are endless.
 Some CRMs are tailored to specific industries, and some are tailored to different types of marketing.

 Whatever CRM you adopt, it’s designed to help you interact with your prospects and customers better.

-On the marketing side, automation, a CMS, SEO optimisation and reporting work better when they’re part of a CRM.
-On the sales side, deal tracking, lead management and sales acceleration work better when they’re part of a CRM.
+On the marketing side, automation, a CMS, SEO optimisation and reporting work better when they’re supported by a CRM.
+On the sales side, deal tracking, lead management and sales acceleration work better when they’re supported by a CRM.

-Other types of marketing and sales like email and sales gamification don’t, but some CRMs do have these capabilities.
+Other types of marketing and sales like email and sales gamification don’t require CRM support, but some CRMs do have these capabilities.